-Options for the List View Additional properties can be added by using the Field Chooser and Tagged Value columns can also be added allowing a modeler to view the elements' native properties and Tagged Values side-by-side.
-The elements in the list can also be exported to a document report using any number of built-in or user defined contained in the

-templates and generating to a variety of formats including Docx, PDF and RTF.
+Options for the List View Additional properties can be added by using the 'Field Chooser' dialog and Tagged Value columns can also be added, allowing a modeler to view the elements' native properties and Tagged Values side-by-side.
+The elements in the list can also be exported to a document report using any number of built-in or user defined templates and generating to a variety of formats including Docx, PDF and RTF.